How to spot untrustworthy resources on the Maya

 6. The Maya are portrayed as blood-thirsty sacrifice-loving psychos

-The Maya are often portrayed in the media and popular culture as blood-thirsty (see for example Mel Gibson’s 2006 Apocalypto), so the commonly accepted -and oft-repeated- idea is that the Maya carried out lots of sacrifices.
+The Maya are often portrayed in the media and popular culture as blood-thirsty (see for example Mel Gibson’s 2006 Apocalypto), so the commonly accepted -and oft-repeated- idea is that the Maya carried out many sacrifices.

 Actually, there is barely any trace of sacrifice in the archaeological record of the Maya area.
 The rare evidence comes from pictorial representations on ceramics and sculpture.

 Warfare amongst the Maya was actually much less bloody than ours and no, they did not use a real skull as a ball in their ballgame!
-And no, the loser was not put to death!
+And no, not all the players were put to death!

 In warfare, they did capture and kill opponents, but it was on a small-scale.
 Rulers boasted of being “He of five captives” or “He of the three captives”.